 Shmups always seemed rather mysterious and elusive to me when I was growing up.
 Perhaps because many of the greatest examples required getting your hands on relatively obscure consoles like the SEGA Saturn or TurboGrafx-16, or even importing games from Japan.
 Maybe it was also due to a lack of choice at my local arcade.
 Whatever the cause, I have spent many subsequent years tracking down and playing the best the genre has to offer.
 For this reason I would like to put together a ‘Top 10 Best Shmups of All Time’ list that no fan of the genre should miss.

 Of course, there are far more than just 10 titles that would be worthy of a place on such a list.
 In the honorable mentions section at the bottom you will find some more great titles that didn’t quite make the cut.
 We may not have been able to mention every great shooter, however we are at least certain that you will enjoy the ones we’ve chosen here.
 To clarify, this list is limited to horizontal or vertical scrolling shmups.
-‘Run and Gun’ platforming shooters such as Metal Slug, Contra or Gunstar Heroes will be excluded from this list—though they may get their very own list in future!
+‘Run and Gun’ platforming shooters such as Metal Slug, Contra or Gunstar Heroes have been excluded from this list—though you can check out our Top 10 Best Run and Gun Games of All Time here!
 Without further ado, here is LootChaser’s Top 10 Best Shmups of All Time!

 10. Strikers 1945 (Arcade/Various)